-Players with mobility issues often wonder which GW2 class will best suit their needs.
+Players with disabilities, particularly mobility issues, often wonder which GW2 class will best suit their needs.
 We’ve put together a list of class and build recommendations, plus an assortment of other suggestions for settings that can improve accessibility.

 If you have more suggestions, please leave a comment!